Destinations

 Serengeti National Park

 Tanzania's most iconic national park spans terrain from open short-grass plains in the south to dense acacia woodland and rocky granite kopjes in the north.
-The predator density is exceptional year-round, and the open landscape makes the Serengeti one of the best destinations in Africa for wildlife photography.
+Predator densities stay high year-round, and the open landscape makes the Serengeti one of the best destinations in Africa for wildlife photography.
 During Migration season the plains fill with wildebeest in numbers that are genuinely difficult to comprehend until you are sitting in the middle of them.

 Masai Mara